Bovine sports

 Bovine sports are sports that involve cattle, commonly a bull, ox, steer, cow or calf.

 American rodeo

 American rodeo is a sporting event that consists of different events that involve cattle and horses, designed to test the skill and speed of the cowboy or cowgirl such as bull riding and team roping.

 Asian water buffalo festivals

 In Southeast Asia, water buffalo racing or fighting is a feature during various festivals in Vietnam, Thailand, Malaysia, Cambodia and Assam.

 Basque oxen trials

 The idi probak (Basque for "oxen tests") is the most popular form of the Basque dragging games.
-It involves oxen, usually a pair, dragging a rock from one side of a quare to another.
+It involves oxen, usually a pair, dragging a rock from one side of a square to another.

 Bovine bingo

 Bovine bingo is usually a fundraising event where a bovine is placed in a clean pen taped off with labeled squares.
 People bet on which square the animal will defecate in, and the winner(s) who select the correct square(s) collect the prize money or other awards.
 This is generally used as a small-scale fundraiser or novelty event at agricultural fairs and similar places.